unisonlegal/uphjs-bareacts/The Code of Civil Procedure, 1908.md

 Provided that nothing in this rule shall be deemed to prevent any party in a suit for foreclosure or redemption from asking to be put into possession of the mortgaged property.

 **5. Claims by or against executor, administrator or heir.** - No claim by or against an executor, administrator or heir, as such, shall be joined with claims by or against him personally unless the last mentioned claims are alleged to arise with reference to the estate in respect of which the plaintiff or defendant sues or is sued as executor, administrator or heir, or are such as he was entitled to, or liable for, jointly with the deceased person whom he represents.

-**[6.
-Power of Court to separate trials.** - Where it appears to the Court that the joinder of causes of action in one suit may embarrass or delay the trial or is otherwise inconvenient, the Court may order separate trials or make such other order as may be expedient in the interests of justice.]
+**6. Power of Court to separate trials.** - Where it appears to the Court that the joinder of causes of action in one suit may embarrass or delay the trial or is otherwise inconvenient, the Court may order separate trials or make such other order as may be expedient in the interests of justice.

 **7. Objections as to misjoinder.** - All objections on the ground of misjoinder of causes of action shall be taken at the earliest possible opportunity and, in all cases where issues are settled, at or before such settlement unless the ground of objection has subsequently arisen, and any such objection to so taken shall be deemed to have been waived.

-## Order 3 RECOGNIZED AGENTS AND PLEADERS
+## Order III RECOGNIZED AGENTS AND PLEADERS

 **1. Appearances, etc., may be in person, by recognized agent or by pleader.** - Any appearance, application or act in or to any Court, required or authorized by law to be made or done by a party in such Court, may, except where otherwise expressly provided by any law for the time being in force, be made or done by the party in person, or by his recognized agent, or by a pleader [appearing, applying or acting, as the case may be,] on his behalf:

 Provide that any such appearance shall, if the Court so directs, be made by the party in person.

 **2. Recognized agent.** - The recognized agent of parties by whom such appearances, applications and acts may be made or done are-

 (a) persons holding powers-of-attorney, authorizing them to make and do such appearances, applications and acts on behalf of such parties;

 (b) persons carrying on trade or business for and in the names of parties not resident within the local limits of the jurisdiction of the Court within which limits the appearance, application or act is made or done, in matters connected with such trade or business only, where no other agent is expressly authorized to make and do such appearances, applications and acts.

 **3. Service of process on recognized agent.** - (1) Process served on the recognized agent of a party shall be as effectual as if the same had been served on the party in person, unless the Court otherwise directs.

 (2) The provisions for the service of process on a party to a suit shall apply to the service of process on his recognized agent.

 **[4.
-Appointment of pleader.** - (1) No pleader shall act for any person in any Court, unless he has been appointed for the purpose by such person by a document in writing signed by such person or by his recognized agent or by some other person duly authorized by or under a power-of-attorney to make such appointment.(2) Every such appointment shall be ][filed in Court and shall, for the purposes of sub-rule(1), be] [deemed to be in force until determined with the leave of the Court by a writing singed by the client or the pleader, as the case may be, and filed in Court, or until the client or the pleader dies, or until all proceedings in the suit are ended so far as regards the client.]
+Appointment of pleader.** - (1) No pleader shall act for any person in any Court, unless he has been appointed for the purpose by such person by a document in writing signed by such person or by his recognized agent or by some other person duly authorized by or under a power-of-attorney to make such appointment.

+(2) Every such appointment shall be ][filed in Court and shall, for the purposes of sub-rule(1), be] [deemed to be in force until determined with the leave of the Court by a writing singed by the client or the pleader, as the case may be, and filed in Court, or until the client or the pleader dies, or until all proceedings in the suit are ended so far as regards the client.]

-[***Explanation.\***-For the purposes of this sub-rule, the following shall be deemed to be proceedings in the suit,-(a) an application for the review of decree or order in the suit,(b) an application under section 144 or under section 152 of this Code, in relation to any decree or order made in the suit,(c) an appeal from any decree or order in the suit, and(d) any application or act for the purpose of obtaining copies of documents or return of documents produced or filed in the suit or of obtaining refund of moneys paid into the Court in connection with the suit.][(3) Nothing in sub-rule (2) shall be construed-(a) as extending, as between the pleader and his client, the duration for which the pleader is engaged, or(b) as authorising service on the pleader of any notice or document issued by any Court other than the Court for which the pleader was engaged, except where such service was expressly agreed to by the client in the document referred in in sub-rule (1)].[(4) The High Court may, by general order, direct that, where the person by whom a pleader is appointed is unable to write his name, his mark upon the document appointing the pleader shall be attested by such person and in such manner as may be specified by the order.(5) No pleader who has been engaged for the purpose of pleading only shall plead on behalf of any party, unless he has filed in Court a memorandum of appearance signed by himself and stating-(a) the names of the parties to the suit,(b) the name of the party for whom he appears, and(c) the name of the person by whom he is authorized to appear :Provided that nothing in this sub-rule shall apply to any pleader engaged to plead on behalf of any party by any other pleader who has been duly appointed to act in Court on behalf of such party.]**5.
-Service of process on pleader.** - [Any process served on the pleader who has been duly appointed to act in Court for any party] or left at the office or ordinary residence of such pleader, and whether the same is for the personal appearance of the party or not, shall be presumed to be duly communicated and made known to the party whom the pleader represents, and, unless the Court otherwise directs, shall be as effectual for all purposes as if the same had been given to or served on the party in person.
+**Explanation.**-For the purposes of this sub-rule, the following shall be deemed to be proceedings in the suit,-(a) an application for the review of decree or order in the suit,(b) an application under section 144 or under section 152 of this Code, in relation to any decree or order made in the suit,(c) an appeal from any decree or order in the suit, and(d) any application or act for the purpose of obtaining copies of documents or return of documents produced or filed in the suit or of obtaining refund of moneys paid into the Court in connection with the suit.][

+(3) Nothing in sub-rule (2) shall be construed-(a) as extending, as between the pleader and his client, the duration for which the pleader is engaged, or(b) as authorising service on the pleader of any notice or document issued by any Court other than the Court for which the pleader was engaged, except where such service was expressly agreed to by the client in the document referred in in sub-rule (1)].

+(4) The High Court may, by general order, direct that, where the person by whom a pleader is appointed is unable to write his name, his mark upon the document appointing the pleader shall be attested by such person and in such manner as may be specified by the order.

+(5) No pleader who has been engaged for the purpose of pleading only shall plead on behalf of any party, unless he has filed in Court a memorandum of appearance signed by himself and stating-
+(a) the names of the parties to the suit,
+(b) the name of the party for whom he appears, and
+(c) the name of the person by whom he is authorized to appear :

+Provided that nothing in this sub-rule shall apply to any pleader engaged to plead on behalf of any party by any other pleader who has been duly appointed to act in Court on behalf of such party.

+**5. Service of process on pleader.** - [Any process served on the pleader who has been duly appointed to act in Court for any party] or left at the office or ordinary residence of such pleader, and whether the same is for the personal appearance of the party or not, shall be presumed to be duly communicated and made known to the party whom the pleader represents, and, unless the Court otherwise directs, shall be as effectual for all purposes as if the same had been given to or served on the party in person.

 **6. Agent to accept service.** - (1) Besides the recognized agents described in rule 2 any person residing within the jurisdiction of the Court may be appointed an agent to accept service of process.

 (2) **Appointment to be in writing and to be filed in Court.-**Such appointment may be special or general and shall be made by a instrument in writing signed by the principal, and such instrument or, if the appointment is general, a certified copy thereof shall be filed in Court.

-[(3)The Court may, at any stage of the suit, order any party to the suit not having a recognised agent residing within the jurisdiction of the Court, or a pleader who has been duly appointed to act in the Court on his behalf, to appoint, within a specified time, an agent residing within the jurisdiction of the Court to accept service of the procession his behalf.]
+(3)The Court may, at any stage of the suit, order any party to the suit not having a recognised agent residing within the jurisdiction of the Court, or a pleader who has been duly appointed to act in the Court on his behalf, to appoint, within a specified time, an agent residing within the jurisdiction of the Court to accept service of the procession his behalf.

-## Order 4 INSTITUTION OF SUITS
+## Order IV INSTITUTION OF SUITS

 **1. Suit to be commenced by plaint.** - (1) Every suit shall be instituted by presenting a [plaint in duplicate to the Court] or such officer as it appoints in this behalf.

 (2) Every plaint shall comply with the rules contained in Orders VI and VII, so far as they are applicable.

 [(3) The plaint shall not be deemed to be duly instituted unless it complies with the requirements specified in sub rules (1) and (2).]

 **2. Register of suits.** - The Court shall cause the particulars of every suit to be entered in a book to be kept for the purposes and called the resister of civil suits.
 Such entries shall be numbered in every year according to the order in which the plaints are admitted.

-.
+## Order IV-A Consolidation of Cases

+only in UP

+**1\.
+Consolidation of suits and proceedings:**

-## Order 5 ISSUE AND SERVICE OF SUMMONS
+## Order V ISSUE AND SERVICE OF SUMMONS

-*Issue of Summons*
+## *Issue of Summons*

-**1. Summons..** - [(1)When a suit has been duly instituted a summons may be issued to the defendant to appear and answer the claim and to file the written statement of his defence, if any, within thirty days from the date of service of summons on that defendants: Provided that no such summons shall be issued when the defendant has appeared at the presentation of the plaint and admitted the plaintiff's claim :Provided further that where a summons has been issued, the Court may direct the defendant to file the written statement of his defence, if any, on the date of his appearance and cause an entry to be made to that effect in the summons.]
+**1. Summons..** - (1)When a suit has been duly instituted a summons may be issued to the defendant to appear and answer the claim and to file the written statement of his defence, if any, **within thirty days** from the date of service of summons on that defendants:

+Provided that no such summons shall be issued when the defendant has appeared at the presentation of the plaint and admitted the plaintiff's claim :

+Provided further that where the defendant fails to file the written statement within the said period of thirty days, he shall be allowed to file the same on such other day as may be specified by the Court, for reasons to be recorded in writing, but which shall not be later than ninety days from the date of service of summons.

 (2) A defendant to whom a summons has been issued under sub-rule (1) may appear-

 (a) in person, or